AkhilJx/Stable-Diffusion-xl-base-1.0-image-generator/README.md

 It is a hugging-face model and hence open source.

-refer to the site for more details:
+Refer to the site for more details:

 https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0